 - Lets customer support agents distribute and separate tasks related to incoming message topics.

 Today, however, knowledge bases utilize data and artificial intelligence to keep them up to date.
 For example, when a customer enters a query into the knowledge base, the software uses AI to help them narrow down response times, reducing the need to contact support.

 Communication is critical in any business.
 That’s why so many messaging and chat software are on the market — it helps you serve your customers in real-time.
-The excellent messaging and chat tools should help customer support teams:

 - Schedule conversations with clients.
 Customer communications require the entire company’s attention; others refer only to the team.
 Not every support request requires the whole business to be involved.
 With a chat app, you can easily connect the right people needed to resolve your support request.

 - Search and filter conversations with customers.
 The chat tool should allow support reps to find existing discussions and quickly access critical data.
 Thus, filtering this information makes it easier and faster to respond to customers.

 - Ensure effective collaboration.
 The chat tool should allow your support team to collaborate within and across functions seamlessly.
 Teams must be able to easily share files and data to resolve support requests much faster.

 Collaboration is vital to customer support, and more than 70% of customers believe firms should collaborate on their behalf so they don’t have to repeat data to different representatives.

 Customer Relationship Management (CRM)